DRC Frequently Asked Questions

 How can I get NSCH survey results? [return to top]

-The DRC website lets you interactively browse NSCH data through the “Interactive Data Query”, and provides point-and-click access to NSCH survey results in tabular and graphical formats at the national and state level by child and family demographic characteristics and other subgroups (where sample size permits).
-We also provide fully coded NSCH data sets, codebooks and resources to help with analyzing the data on your own.
+The DRC website lets you interactively browse NSCH data through the “Interactive Data Query” providing point-and-click access to NSCH survey results.
+These data can be viewed in tabular and graphical formats at the national and state level as well as by child and family demographic characteristics and other subgroups (where sample size permits).
+We also provide fully coded NSCH datasets, codebooks and resources to help with analyzing the data on your own.

 Are all survey data displayed on the DRC website? [return to top]